MetaMask/metamask-docs/docs/guide/mobile-best-practices.md

 ## The Provider (window.ethereum)

-::: danger Upcoming Breaking Changes
+::: danger Breaking Changes Imminent
-MetaMask Mobile is also affected by the **November 16, 2020** breaking changes.
+MetaMask Mobile is also affected by the breaking changes to our provider, and the removal of `window.web3`.
 Please read our [Migration Guide](./provider-migration.html) for more details.
 :::